dragonfly91/java-class/questions.md

 # Ceasar Cipher

 The Ceasar cipher is a basic encryption technique used by Julius Ceasar to securely communicate with his generals.
 Each letter is replaced by another letter N positions down the english alphabet.
 For example, for a rotation of 5, the letter 'c' would be replaced by an 'h'.
-In case of a 'z', the alphabet rotates and it is transformed into a 'd'.
+In case of a 'z', the alphabet rotates and it is transformed into a 'e'.

 Implement an encoder and a decoder for the Ceasar cipher where N = 5.